Pixelnarium/flatpak/WINEbased/README.md

-there manifests are using WINE to work
+these manifests are using WINE